adomani/Atelier_Lean_2023/src/generalizations/topics.md

 The first main "automation" tactics that you will likely run into are `library_search` and `simp`.

+&nbsp;

 Really, *any* tactic is a form of automation.

+&nbsp;

-Tactics allow us to maintain an abstraction:
+Tactics allow to maintain abstraction:

-*  we humans, think that we are talking about mathematical concepts,
+*  we humans talk about mathematical concepts,
-*  the computer has its own internal representation for these same concepts.
+*  the computer has some representation for these concepts.

+Tactics bridge this gap.

+&nbsp;

-Tactics bridge this gap: we do not even need to know what the computer's internal representation is: tactics handle the translation.
+We do not even need to know what the computer's internal representation is: tactics handle the translation.

 ---